ShwetaG14/LetsLearnGit/README.md

-# LetsLearnGit
+# Lets Learn Git
-Just a random repository for people to experiment with.
+This is a repository where you can mess around with, while learning Git.
+You can add random scripts to the same.